 Chlorella is Higher in Omega-3's

-Another difference between chlorella vs. spirulina that some may compare is that chlorella is higher in omega-3 essential fatty acids.
-Though it is important to make clear that none, chlorella nor spirulina contain significant amounts of omega-3's.
+Another difference between spirulina vs. chlorella is that chlorella has higher omega-3 essential fatty acids.
+Though it is important to make clear that both only have minuscule amounts of omega 3.

 Linoleic acids are found in vegetable oils such as canola, soybean, safflower and sunflower oil (this is why deep fried foods, processed and packaged foods and fast foods cooked with vegetable oils are all considered proinflammatory foods).

-However, another form of omega-6's- the type spirulina contains- is called gamma linoleic acid, or GLA.
-GLA acts as a natural anti-inflammatory, but since we already get so many omega-6's in our diets, it's far more beneficial to our health to focus on eating foods that have a higher omega-3 ratio.
+Another type of omega-6 fatty acid found in spirulina is known as gamma linoleic acid or GLA.
+GLA acts as a natural anti-inflammatory.
+But we already consume plenty of omega-6 fatty acids in our diets.
+Therefore, consuming foods that have a higher omega-3 ratio is more highly recommended.
 This helps counteract the proinflammatory properties of linoleic acids and high oleic vegetable oils.

 The Bottom Line: Chlorella is richer in helping to maintain healthy blood pressure already within normal range, heart health, and the body's natural inflammatory response.

 What to Look For in a High Quality Chlorella Supplement